 - Use a good stabilizer: A good stabilizer is an important part of ensuring the stitches do not pucker up or cause the design to bunch up and ruin the effect of the decorative stitch.

-- Practise, practise practise: This is a precious tip for decorative machine stitches.
+- Practice, practice, practice: This is a precious tip for decorative machine stitches.
 Try out the stitches you have available and try ‘mix and match’ effects to create borders.
 Think of different places you would like to enhance with some decorative stitches.
 They are so quick and easy once you have tried them out.

 Uses for Decorative Machine Stitches

 Really there is not a single item around your home that would not look good with some decorative machine stitches.
-Birthday gifts with a personalized monogram and even Fido would love to have his bandanna decorated with your creative stitching.
+Birthday gifts with a personalized monogram and even Fido would love to have his dog bandana decorated with your creative stitching.

-Here are some interesting suggestions of how you could use decorative machine stitches.
+Here are some interesting suggestions for how you could use decorative machine stitches.

 - Bindings: Adding a binding to a project does not have to be just a practical straight stitch approach.
 Brighten up your binding with some interesting decorative machine stitches.

-- Couching: Decorative stitches can add originality to the way you attach braid or ribbon to something you have made.
-A decorative machine stitch can take the boredom out of always using a zig zag stitch.
+- Couching: Decorative stitches can add originality to the way you attach a braid or ribbon to something you have made.
+A decorative machine stitch can take the boredom out of always using a zig-zag stitch.

-- Adding ribbon strips: Ribbons or lace or any trim for that matter will look interesting and unique with some decorative machine stitches. ry them out on a scrap first of all to be sure the stitch fits the ribbon or fits in with the lace pattern.
+- Adding ribbon strips: Ribbons or lace, or any trim for that matter, will look interesting and unique with some decorative machine stitches.
+Try them out on a scrap, first of all, to be sure the stitch fits the ribbon or fits in with the lace pattern.